-If the defendant notifies the judge that the defendant has difficulty paying the fine and costs in compliance with the judgment, the judge shall hold a reconsideration of satisfaction hearing to determine whether the judgment imposes an undue hardship on the defendant.
-The defendant may notify the judge by voluntarily appearing in court, filing a motion, mailing a letter, or any other method established by the judge.

-- □ a.
-If the judge determines at the hearing that the judgment imposes an undue hardship on the defendant, the justice or judge shall consider whether to allow the defendant to satisfy the fine and costs through one or more methods listed under Article 45.041(a-1)/45A.252(b). - ☐ b.
-The judge may decline to hold the hearing if the judge: - □ (1) previously held a hearing under that subsection with respect to the case and is able to determine without holding a hearing that the judgment does not impose an undue hardship on the defendant; or - □ (2) is able to determine without holding a hearing that the judgment imposes an undue hardship on the defendant and the fine and costs should be satisfied through one or more methods listed under Article 45.041(a-1)/45A.252(b). - ☐ c.
+□ 1.
+If the defendant notifies the judge that the Art.
+45.0445/45A.258, C.C.P. defendant has difficulty paying the fine and costs in compliance with the judgment, the judge shall hold a reconsideration of satisfaction hearing to determine whether the judgment imposes an undue hardship on the defendant.
+The defendant may notify the judge by voluntarily appearing in court, filing a motion, mailing a letter, or any other method established by the judge. □ a.
+If the judge determines at the hearing that This reconsideration hearing was created by the Legislature the judgment imposes an undue hardship in 2019, and judges may allow a on the defendant, the justice or judge shall defendant to appear by telephone consider whether to allow the defendant or videoconference if a personal to satisfy the fine and costs through one appearance would impose an undue or more methods listed under Article hardship.
+Arts.
+45.0201/45A.260 45.041(a-1)/45A.252(b). and 45.0445/45A.258, C.C.P.
+The judge may decline to hold the hearing Db. if the judge: \Box (1) previously held a hearing under that subsection with respect to the case and is able to determine without holding a hearing that the judgment does not impose an undue hardship on the defendant; or \square (2) is able to determine without holding a hearing that the judgment imposes an undue hardship on the defendant and the fine and costs should be satisfied through one or more methods listed under Article 45.041(a-1)/45A.252(b). □ c.
 The justice or judge retains jurisdiction for the purpose of making a determination under this article.